Phone: (806) 834-4446

 A proud graduate of the Texas Tech University School of Law, Associate Dean Wendy-Adele Humphrey has been a faculty member since 2007.
 She earned her B.A. in Psychology, magna cum laude, from Westminster College in Fulton, Missouri.
 She then earned her M.Ed. in Curriculum & Instruction, summa cum laude, and her J.D. from Texas Tech University.
 After graduating from law school, Associate Dean Humphrey joined a civil litigation firm in Amarillo, where she later became a partner.
 Licensed in both Texas and New Mexico, she focused her litigation practice on commercial law, personal injury law, and appellate law.
 She is also a trained mediator.

-She currently serves as the director of the TTU Pre-Law Academy, which is a rigorous summer program for undergraduate students, and is a former director of the nationally ranked Legal Practice Program.
-For her outstanding teaching and leadership, she has received the following university-wide awards:
+She serves as the Director of the TTU Pre-Law Academy, which is a rigorous summer program for undergraduate students, and is member of the nationally ranked Legal Practice Program at Texas Tech Law.
+For her outstanding teaching and leadership, she has received numerous university-wide awards including:

 - 2014 Spencer A. Wells Award for Creativity in Teaching;

-- 2017-18 Chancellor's Council Distinguished Teaching Award, which is the highest teaching honor given by the Texas Tech University System to faculty members;
+- 2017-18 Chancellor's Council Distinguished Teaching Award (the highest teaching honor given by the Texas Tech University System to faculty members);

 Associate Dean Humphrey has coached various negotiation teams over the years, including the ABA negotiation team that won the international negotiation competition in 2010.
 For her dedication to advocacy competitions as both a coach and administrator, she received the Law School's 2018 D. Murray Hensley service award.
-She currently serves on the ABA Negotiation Competition Committee, which oversees the administration of the ABA regional and national negotiation competitions.
+At the national level, she serves on the ABA Arbitration Competition Committee and previously served on the ABA Negotiation Competition Committee.

-Additionally, Associate Dean Humphrey was the 2019 chair of the AALS section on Legal Writing, Reasoning, and Research, and under her leadership, the section received the AALS Section of the Year award.
-She also serves on the AALS Sections Committee.
-Further, she is an active member of the Legal Writing Institute (LWI).
-She served as the chair of the 2020 LWI Biennial Conference and now serves on the organization's Board of Directors.
+Additionally, Associate Dean Humphrey was the 2019 Chair of the AALS section on Legal Writing, Reasoning, and Research, and under her leadership, the section received the AALS Section of the Year award.
+She is the 2022 Chair of the AALS section on Associate Deans for Academic Affairs & Research, and she also serves on the AALS Sections Committee.
+Further, she is an active member of the Legal Writing Institute (LWI) and currently serves on the organization's Board of Directors.
 She is also an active member of the Association of Legal Writing Directors (ALWD).

 In the Lubbock community, Associate Dean Humphrey is a past president of the Lubbock Junior Women's Club and is a sustainer in the Junior League of Lubbock.
-She also served as the finance advisor for the Texas Tech chapter of Kappa Alpha Theta from 2008 to 2016.
-In addition, she is a former member of the Board of Directors for Court Appointed Special Advocates (CASA) of the South Plains and is currently a wish granter for Make-A-Wish North Texas.
+She also served as the finance advisor for the Texas Tech chapter of Kappa Alpha Theta for eight years and now serves on the alumnae board.
+Additionally, she is a former member of the Board of Directors for Court Appointed Special Advocates (CASA) of the South Plains and is currently a wish granter for Make-A-Wish North Texas.
 In 2020, she received the YWCA Women of Excellence Award, honoring her for achieving excellence in her profession and for making contributions to the community.

 - Legal Practice I